syl22-00/pocketsphinx.js/README.md

 Remember to check the return values of the different calls and compare them to `Module.ReturnType....`.

-For a keyword spotting search, use `addKeyword` instead of `addGrammar` as explained previously and use `getCount` instead of `getHyp`. `getCount` returns the number of times the key phrase was spotted since recognition started.
+For a keyword spotting search, use `addKeyword` instead of `addGrammar` as explained previously. `getHyp` returns as many times the keyphrase as it appeared since recognition started.

 ## 3.5 Releasing memory